Magic ring: Modern fiction

-Magic rings occur in a myriad of modern fantasy stories as incidental objects, but many novels feature a ring as a central part of the plot.
+Magic rings occur as incidental objects in a myriad of modern fantasy stories, but many novels feature a ring as a central part of the plot.
 Like other magical objects in stories, magic rings can act as a plot device, but in two distinct ways.
 They may give magical abilities to a person who is otherwise lacking in them, or enhance the power of a wizard.
 Or alternatively, they may function as nothing more than MacGuffins, that is, objects for which it is the characters' desire to obtain them, rather than any innate power that they possess, that moves the story along.
-J.R.R.
-Tolkien's The Hobbit, for example, involves a magical ring which allows Bilbo Baggins to be instrumental in a quest, matching the abilities of the dwarves.
-In the Volsunga Saga, on the other hand, the magic ring that Sigurd takes from the dragon Fafnir is a symbolic item, cursed by the dwarf Andvari from whom it was stolen by Loki; the ring is a plot device that creates a sense of inevitable disaster as the story unfolds.
+J. R. R. Tolkien's The Hobbit, for example, involves a magical ring which enables Bilbo Baggins to be instrumental in a quest, on par with the considerable competence of his dwarvish companions, but Tolkien then later, in the Lord of the Rings, uses the ring differently, as a "MacGuffin" rather than a magical tool whose use is necessary for the plot: In the three volumes following The Hobbit, multiple nefarious antagonists attempt to acquire that same ring, and entire focus of the narrative centers on the efforts of the protagonists to dispose of it before it can be taken.
+Use of its magical abilities are rare, incidental, and not particularly important for unfolding the story.